Curating Glossaries¶

 Related guides¶

-- Building with Conversations — how the glossary's first draft is created.
+- Building with Personas — how the glossary's first draft is created.

 - Curating playbooks — choose which processes become SOPs for the same audience.